goshippo/about-us/growing.md

 ### How we evaluate performance

-- How well you embody our team culture related to _Foundational thinking, done right through core behaviors, measured by what matters_
+- How well are you accomplishing _Team success, through core behaviors, measured by what matters_
   - How your opnions and ideas are implemented in meaniful ways
+  - How has your work impacted the business
-- How well you understand the business impact of what you do
+  - How well do you execute on your OKRs
+  - Is your team successful?
+Or just yourself?

 ### Tiers